 Background

 Chronic kidney disease (CKD) affects nearly 15% of adults and is a leading cause of death in the United States.
-Approximately 130,000 Americans are diagnosed with end-stage renal disease (ESRD) each year, the most advanced form of CKD.
+Approximately 130,000 Americans are diagnosed with (ESRD) each year, the most advanced form of CKD.
 Kidney transplantation is the best treatment for many people with kidney failure; however, there are far fewer donor kidneys available than people who need them, and approximately 5,000 people die each year while waiting for a kidney transplant.

 The Increasing Organ Transplant Access Model is part of a wider effort by the Department of Health and Human Services’ Organ Transplant Affinity Group (OTAG), a collaborative effort by the Centers for Medicare & Medicaid Services (CMS) and the Health Resources & Services Administration (HRSA), to increase equitable access to organ transplants, improve accountability for the U.S. organ transplantation system, and increase the availability and use of donated organs.